Monarch butterfly. Photo: Justin Klingsmith

 - Read all about Butterfly Milkweed on our Fact Sheet.

 - Conserving original habitat for monarch butterflies, including prairies, as well as establishing milkweed and nectar plant in developed landscapes—farmland, other rural areas, and in yards, school grounds, parks, and corporate campuses—is of critical importance.
+Learn how to garden for monarchs in this Missouri Prairie Journal article by Susie van de Reit.

 - Learn the basic facts about monarchs in this Monarch Fact Sheet, compiled with information from Monarch Watch and Monarch Joint Venture, courtesy of Missouri Master Naturalists, Confluence Chapter.
 Fact sheet includes a monarch butterfly migration map.
 You can also download thorough information on milkweed seed collecting.